Welcome, fiercely bright sky July

 Looked decent in late afternoon backlight, though:

-A delightful surprise discovered there: Aloe 'Hellskloof Bells' has its first flowers.
+A delightful surprise discovered: Aloe 'Hellskloof Bells' has its first flowers.
 I looked back through the blog to see when and where I'd bought it.
 Huntington special plant sale, March, 2015.

-Lens cap there lower left to indicate size:
+Lens cap there lower left to indicate size at purchase:

-Here it is.
+Here it is yesterday.
 Ten years to flower.
 Possibly when it comes to plants, I'm somewhat patient.
 Worth the wait?
 Yes!

 Aloe 'Hellskloof Bells' is a hybrid of A. personii, a gorgeous, rare, slow-growing, and difficult-to grow species.